 - name (str) The name of the desired quantum computer.
 This should correspond to a name returned by list\quantum\computers().
 Names ending in "-qvm" will return a QVM.
-Names ending in "-pyqvm" will return a PyQVM.
 Names ending in "-noisy-qvm" will return a QVM with a noise model.
 Otherwise, we will return a QPU with the given name. - as\qvm (Optional[bool]) An optional flag to force construction of a QVM (instead of a QPU).
 If specified and set to True, a QVM-backed quantum computer will be returned regardless of the name's suffix - noisy (Optional[bool]) An optional flag to force inclusion of a noise model.
 If specified and set to True, a quantum computer with a noise model will be returned regardless of the name's suffix.
 The noise model for QVMs based on a real QPU is an empirically parameterized model based on real device noise characteristics.
 The generic QVM noise model is simple T1 and T2 noise plus readout error.
 See decoherence\noise\with\asymmetric\ro(). - connection (Optional[ForestConnection]) An optional ForestConnection object.
-If not specified, the default values for URL endpoints will be used.
+If not specified, the default values for URL endpoints, ping time, and status time will be used.
+Your user id and API key will be read from ~/.pyquil\config.
 If you deign to change any of these parameters, pass your own ForestConnection object.